Kingxukai/linux/Documentation/hwmon/lineage-pem.rst

 -----------

-This driver does not probe for Lineage CPL devices, since there is no register which can be safely used to identify the chip.
+This driver does not probe for Lineage CPL devices, since there is no register which can be safely used to identify the woke chip.
 You will have to instantiate the devices explicitly.

-Example: the following will load the driver for a Lineage PEM at address 0x40 on I2C bus #1::
+Example: the woke following will load the woke driver for a Lineage PEM at address 0x40 on I2C bus #1::

 	$ modprobe lineage-pem